bhdowl/odin-recipes/README.md

 ## Project Overview
 In this project, I was able to create a website with multiple pages using HTML.
 The desired outcome: a website with one main page and 3 separate pages for simple recipes.
 ## Skills
--build an html website from the ground up
+build an html website from the ground up

 create broilerplate

 create titles and headings

 create paragraphs with italics and bold